 If you don’t like to manage multiple accounts, consider signing up for a Google or Microsoft account to access their suite of collaboration and productivity apps for businesses.
 Gmail is great, and you can use Hangouts for video calls and instant messaging.
 Similarly, you have access to apps such as Skype and OneDrive with a Microsoft account.

-It can be hard to take care of the business side of things as a freelance graphic designer, but hopefully with some of these tools you will have an easier time and better peace of mind.
+It can be hard to take care of the business side of things as a freelance graphic designer, but hopefully with some of these tools for business you will have an easier time and better peace of mind.